Quiver semi-invariants and SAGBI bases: Background

 \begin{mydef} Let $S$ be a collection of arrows in $Q^{ab}$.
 We say that $S$ is \emph{Weyl-invariant} if the difference between the number of arrows in and out of each vertex is constant over the lifts of $p$ for all $p \in Q_0.$ That is, for every vertex $p \in Q_0$, $n_{p_i}=n_{p_j}$ for all lifts $p_i$ and $p_j$ of $p$ to $Q^{ab}$, where

 \end{mydef} The set of monomial semi-invariants of $T$ with Weyl-invariant weight are in one-to-one correspondence with the Weyl-invariant arrow sets.
 Given an arrow set, we can partition it into paths. \begin{mydef} Let $S$ be a collection of paths in $Q^{ab}$.
-We say that $S$ is Weyl-invariant if for every vertex $p \in Q_0$, the difference between the number of paths in and out of each vertex is constant over the lifts of $p$ for all $p \in Q_0.$ That is, $n_{p_i}=n_{p_j}$ for all lifts $p_i$ and $p_j$ of $p$ to $Q^{ab}$, where
+We say that $S$ is Weyl-invariant if for every vertex $p \in Q_0$, both the number of paths in and the number of paths out of each vertex is constant over the lifts of $p$ for all $p \in Q_0.$ \end{mydef} Note that Weyl-invariance for path sets is defined to be stronger than Weyl-invariance for arrow sets. \begin{lem} For every Weyl-invariant arrow set $S$, there is at least one Weyl-invariant path set $T$ such that the collection of all arrows in all paths of $T$ is $S$. \end{lem} \begin{proof} Consider the lifts of a vertex $p_1,\dots,p_{r_i}$ of a vertex in $Q$.
+By connecting the arrows coming in and out each vertex until there are only $n_{p_i}$ paths that have source or target this vertex, we can build a path set that is Weyl-invariant (and in fact bipartite). \end{proof}